mdn/webextensions-examples/native-messaging/README.md

 3. Edit "ping_pong_win.bat" to refer to the location of "ping_pong.py" on your computer.
 4. Add a registry key containing the path to "ping_pong.json" on your computer.
 See [App manifest location ](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Native_messaging#App_manifest_location) to find details of the registry key to add.

-To assist in troubleshooting on Windows, there is a script called check_config_win.py in the app directory.
-Running this from the command line should give you an idea with any problems.
+To assist in troubleshooting on Windows, there is a script called `check_config_win.py`.
+Running this from the command line should give you an idea of any problems.

 ## Testing the example ##